- Brand name

 Ask your doctor if you have any questions why LEXOTAN has been prescribed for you.

-In general, benzodiazepines such as LEXOTAN should be taken for short periods only (for example 2 - 4 weeks).
+In general, benzodiazepines such as LEXOTAN should be taken for short time periods only (for example 2 to 4 weeks).
 Continuous long-term use is not recommended unless advised by your doctor.

 This medicine may be addictive.

 This medicine is available only with a doctor's prescription.

 Before you take LEXOTAN

 - you have had an allergic reaction to LEXOTAN, other benzodiazepines or any ingredients listed at the end of this leaflet

 Some of the symptoms of an allergic reaction may include: